Everyone in the US knows how much we love our weekend escapes from the chaos of city life! These are the best weekend trips from Portland, Oregon.

 One of the things Bend is most famous for is its selection of breweries.
 It has more craft breweries per capita than any other place in Oregon!

-Aside from that, the area also has a lot of outdoor activities available for visitors to enjoy.
+Aside from that, the best things to do in Bend are in its surrounding nature!.
 The wintertime is great for skiers and snowboarders flocking to Mt.
 Bachelor, while summertime is famous for rafting, kayaking, mountain biking, fishing in a Cascade lake, hiking to a waterfall, or even playing frisbee on Mt.
 Bachelor.

 Bend is one of the best weekend getaways from Portland for those who want to escape the big city for a quieter, yet still fun alternative!